mohamadalichamseddine/checkout-service/README.md

 ## About
 A lightweight **checkout service** built with **Java (Spring Boot)**, following clean architecture principles and documented with an **OpenAPI Specification**.
-It demonstrates a modular approach to cart, checkout, and order management with in-memory persistence for easy demo and testing.
+It demonstrates a modular approach to cart, checkout, payment, and order management with in-memory persistence for easy demo and testing.

 ---